BitCurator/bitcurator-access-webtools/README.md

 Find out more at <http://access.bitcurator.net/>

-See a previous version of bca-webtools (DIMAC) in action at <http://www.youtube.com/watch?v=BwiWFqxYzQ8>.

 # Getting started
 This software uses Vagrant to provision a virtual machine in which bca-webtools runs.
 To start, make sure you have VirtualBox installed: